awsdocs/amazon-comprehend-developer-guide/doc_source/how-it-works.md

 Amazon Comprehend uses a pre\-trained model to gather **insights** about a document or a set of documents\.
 This model is continuously trained on a large body of text so that there is no need for you to provide training data\.

 You can use Amazon Comprehend to build your own **custom models** for custom classification and custom entity recognition\.
+You can use [Flywheels](flywheels.md) to help manage the custom models\.

 Amazon Comprehend provides **topic modeling** using a built\-in model\.
 Topic modeling examines a corpus of documents and organizes the documents based on similar keywords within them\.